OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

    | Technology to use | HTML, CSS & JavaScript |
    | Supported Office applications | Any Office product (we'll add a OneNote host later) |

-4. After the project is created, rename or delete the **app** folder.
+4. After the new project is created, delete the **app** folder.

-5. Copy the **app** folder from the sample files into your **onenote-add-in** folder.
+5. Copy the **app** folder from the sample files into your **onenote-add-in** folder to replace the one you just deleted.

-6. Open manifest-onenote-add-in.xml from your project files using any text editor.
+6. Open *manifest-onenote-add-in.xml** in your project files using any text editor.

    a.
 Add the following line to the **Hosts** section.